elenaferr0/public-transport-strikes-bot/README.md

-# Italian Strikes Monitor Bot 🇮🇹⚠️
+# Italian public transport strikes bot 🇮🇹⚠️

 A Telegram bot that monitors Italian strikes from the official RSS feed and sends notifications to a Telegram channel when strikes match your configured criteria.

 ## Features

-- 📡 Monitors the official Italian Ministry of Transport strikes RSS feed
+- Monitors the official Italian Ministry of Transport strikes RSS feed
-- 🎯 Configurable filtering by sector and region
+- Configurable filtering by sector and region
-- 🚫 Duplicate detection - prevents sending the same strike multiple times
+- Duplicate detection - prevents sending the same strike multiple times
-- 📊 CSV history tracking of the last 10 strikes
-- 🌍 Multi-language support (Italian/English)
+- Multi-language support (Italian/English)
-- 🔐 Environment-based configuration for security

 ## Setup